Neptali Gonzales II

-Neptali "Boyet" Medina Gonzales II (born August 29, 1954) is a Filipino politician serving as the Representative of Mandaluyong's Lone District since 2019, and previously in the 10th, 11th, 12th, 14th, 15th and 16th Congress.
-He was also one of the House Deputy Speakers during the entire 18th Congress and has been the House Majority Leader from 2001 to 2004 and again from 2010 to 2016.
+Neptali "Boyet" Medina Gonzales II (born August 29, 1954) is a Filipino politician who previously served as the Representative of Mandaluyong's Lone District for 24 non-consecutive years, from 1995 to 2004, 2007 to 2016, and 2019 to 2025.
+He also served as mayor of Mandaluyong from 2004 to 2007.
+He was one of the House Deputy Speakers during the 18th Congress and has been the House Majority Leader from 2001 to 2004 and 2010 to 2016.

+Gonzales is the son of lawyer and politician Neptali Gonzales, author of the Freedom Constitution in 1986 that served as a transitional charter prior to the current 1987 Constitution.

 Early life and education

-Gonzales was born on August 29, 1954, in Mandaluyong, Rizal to former Senate President Neptali Gonzales and Candida Medina-Gonzales.
+Gonzales was born on August 29, 1954, in Mandaluyong, Rizal to lawyer and politician Neptali Gonzales Sr., who would eventually become Senate President, and Candida Medina-Gonzales.
 He is their youngest child and only son.
-He has three sisters, Myrna, Sorohayda, and Rhodora.
+He has three older sisters, Myrna, Sorohayda, and Rhodora.

 He attended the Mandaluyong Elementary School and received his secondary and college education at the Union High School of Manila of the Philippine Christian College (now the Philippine Christian University).
 He finished his degree in political science at the Far Eastern University (FEU) in 1975 and took up law at the Ateneo de Manila University, where he graduated in 1979.